Game-NotFound/Product-Management-System/README.md

 3. Run the application to perform database operations.

 ### Usage
-- Entity classes are defined in the `model` directory.
+- Entity classes are defined in the `pojo` directory.
 - Use `SessionFactory` to manage sessions with the database.
 - Examples of CRUD operations are available in the `Main` class.